aik2mlj/chuckfmt/README.md

 ## 🔧 How it works

 1. Reads ChucK source code (from file or stdin)
+2. Applies pre-processing (e.g., temporarily modifies `@import` for clang-format compatibility)
-2. Pipes it through `clang-format` with appropriate options
+3. Pipes it through `clang-format` with appropriate options
-3. Applies regex-based transforms to fix ChucK-specific operators
+4. Applies regex-based transforms to fix ChucK-specific operators (comments are preserved)
-4. Outputs the result (to stdout or overwrites the file with `-i`)
+5. Outputs the result (to stdout or overwrites the file with `-i`)

 ## 🧪 Testing